1DV020/homepage/en/Module Template/lab.md

 ##Deadline

-You should present your solution at one of the lab seminars either on the xx/x or xx/x - 2015.
+You should present your solution at one of the lab either on the xx/x or xx/x - 2016.
 The requirements will be tested.
 That includes restarting the machines to see that the changes you have made are persistant.